stared/stared.github.io/content/blog/2025/02/markdown-saves/index.md

 Walled gardens requiring login are even worse - when they go down, everything within them vanishes forever.
 If you haven't saved it yourself, it's gone.
 Moreover, any service (free or paid) may restrict access to content at any time - either completely or practically, by making it impossible to find what you're looking for.
 The same content you posted on Twitter a few years ago, now is on X, and in a few years might be available after login, paid subscription, or - not at all .

-Even self-hosting isn't foolproof.
-Your content can disappear when you forget to pay for hosting or domain - or after a server failure in your basement.

-Even if your data exists, accessing it can be tricky.
-Take WordPress blogs - while your posts are in a database, server updates can break everything.
-Sure, migration is possible, but it's a hassle.

-I learned this lesson with my old PHP photo gallery.
-When it went down, I was grateful that I had kept all photos as simple JPGs, organized by date.
-No fancy database needed.
+Even self-hosting isn't foolproof - your content can vanish when you forget to pay for hosting or after a server crash.
+And even if your data survives, accessing it can be tricky: WordPress blogs store posts in databases that server updates can break.
+I learned this lesson when my PHP photo gallery went down - thankfully, I had kept all photos as simple JPGs organized by date.

 The only reliable solution is to store content in formats that can be opened without specialized software - formats that will remain accessible for decades to come.